eriknomitch/g/README.md

 **g**

-*No arguments*

-Will display a custom, colored, and formatted git status including:
+Without arguments, *g* will display a custom, colored, and formatted git status including:
 * Repository status (clean or unclean)
 * Current branch and number of branches
 * List of untracked files